Dan503/query-list/README.md

 I ran into this issue myself on one of my projects.
 When I saw his half finished idea of what a good media query mixin could look like, I ran with it and fleshed it out a bit.

 [The article](https://www.filamentgroup.com/lab/element-query-workarounds.html) explains the problem that this mixin is trying to solve very well so I won't try to explain it again here.
+Have a read of that article :)

 ## Installation